spdk-morello/dpdk/README.md

 sudo git clone https://github.com/CTSRD-CHERI/cheribsd /usr/src
 ~~~

-With CheriBSD 22.12, kernel modules fail to build with ' is ZFSTOP set?'.
+With CheriBSD 22.12, kernel modules fail to build with 'is ZFSTOP set?'.

 As a temporary workaround, run the following after installing the source: